elastisys/compliantkubernetes/docs/user-guide/long-term-log-retention.md

     This will generate a list of all write indices within OpenSearch for the specified pattern.

-    The pattern accept regex used by `sed` and should in most instances be `kubernetes*` to only include the application logs alias.
+    The pattern accepts regex used by `sed` and should in most instances be `kubernetes*` to only include the application logs alias.

-    Since the pattern only should only match a single alias, and since each alias can only have a single write index, the output should be validated that it at most only contains one index.
+    Since the pattern should only match a single alias, and since each alias can only have a single write index, the output should be validated that it at most only contains one index.

 Using these two example functions we can now fetch the indices for a pattern and find the write index for any matching alias, meaning we can iterate over them, filter out the write index, and perform our backup: